Skip to main content

 3. Name your Segment.
 This name is internal and will help you identify the Segment in your saved segments list.
 The best name for this Segment would be "Inactive contacts," but you can choose whichever you like.

-4. Once you are done with your Segment, you will find it under the Segments tab.
+4. Once you finish your Segment, you will find it under the Segments tab.

-Once you have all your contacts filtered, you can unsubscribe or delete them.
+Once your contacts are filtered, you can unsubscribe or delete them.
 We recommend unsubscribing because:

 • Changing your contacts' status to unsubscribe will prevent them from receiving your Email Campaigns.
 The customer can trigger transactional emails despite their subscription status.